apache/accumulo-website/_docs-2/configuration/files.md

 ## accumulo.properties

-The {% ghc assemble/conf/accumulo.properties %} file configures Accumulo server processes using [server properties]({% durl configuration/server-properties %}).
+The {% ghcl assemble/conf/accumulo.properties %} file configures Accumulo server processes using [server properties]({% durl configuration/server-properties %}).
 This file can be found in the `conf/` direcory.
 It is needed on every host that runs Accumulo processes.
 Therfore, any configuration should be replicated to all hosts of the Accumulo cluster.
 If a property is not configured here, it might have been